...last month, when an armed individual stormed the headquarters of Ichor tech giant Telos Industrial, sparking renewed debate over implant safety.

 Except—he wouldn’t need them—he’d have GPS in his head.

+He almost laughed.
 So many things were about to become easier.

 Maybe, the cloud he’d been living in was finally about to clear.